debabratamalakar88/contentsnarenodeapi3a/nextjs-shadcn-app-1/README.md

 #### `GET /clients/archived`

-Retrieve a list of archived (soft-deleted) clients.
+Retrieve a list of archived (soft-deleted) clients for the authenticated user.

 **Response:** `200 OK` - Returns an array of soft-deleted client objects.